 - Confirmation Requests: for fund transfers with something like phone verification as a part of a two-factor authentication scheme.
 Also, confirmations may require that company directory numbers are used, as opposed to numbers provided in an email.

 - Careful Scrutiny: of all e-mail requests for transfer of funds to determine if the requests are out of the ordinary.

 Enterprise security is essential, and a compromised email system can seriously damage legitimate business interests.
 Safeguarding a company’s finances and privacy will not only empower employees but also ensure business longevity.

 - Blog: End User Training Integrated into Email Security to Create ‘Human Firewall’

 - 13 Email Threat Types to know about right now

 - Spear Phishing: Top Threats and Trends.
 Defending against business email compromise attacks

 How Barracuda Can Help

-Barracuda Phishline provides state-of-the-art training and simulation to measure your vulnerability to phishing emails and social engineering attacks.
+Barracuda Security Awareness Training provides state-of-the-art training and simulation to measure your vulnerability to phishing emails and social engineering attacks.
 By identifying human risk factors, it can prepare your enterprise to identify and eliminate specialized attacks such as Business Email Compromise (BEC).

-Barracuda Sentinel is a powerful artificial intelligence engine that learns organizations’ unique communications patterns to identify and block real-time spear phishing attempts.
-By finding anomalous signals in incoming messages, Barracuda Sentinel can prevent attacks such as Business Email Compromise (BEC) before they strikes.
+Barracuda Impersonation Protection is a powerful artificial intelligence engine that learns organizations’ unique communications patterns to identify and block real-time spear phishing attempts.
+By finding anomalous signals in incoming messages, Impersonation Protection can prevent attacks such as Business Email Compromise (BEC) before they strike.